Medical Policy: 05.01.33

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

-EGRIFTA™ is a growth hormone releasing factor (GRF) analog indicated for the reduction of excess abdominal fat in HIV-infected patients with lipodystrophy by once daily self-administered subcutaneous injection.
-This drug was studied in two double blinded, multicenter, randomized placebo-controlled trials that showed a decrease in abdominal fat, but the effects were modest and not sustained upon discontinuation of the drug.
-EGRIFTA™ also poses serious potential safety concerns such as increased risk of malignancies and diabetes, which need to be further investigated.
+Egrifta was studied in two double-blinded, multicenter, randomized placebo-controlled trials that showed a decrease in abdominal fat, but the effects were modest and not sustained upon discontinuation of the drug.
+The most common adverse events seen with Egrifta treatment in clinical trials were hypersensitivity reactions, arthralgia, peripheral edema, hyperglycemia, and injection site reactions.
+Egrifta also poses serious potential safety concerns such as increased risk of malignancies and diabetes, which need to be further investigated.
 The European AIDS Clinical Society Guidelines concluded that pharmacological options for the management of lipodystrophy have not proven long-term effects and may cause new complications for patients.

 Non-pharmacological options for treating excess abdominal fat in HIV-infected patients with lipodystrophy include diet/exercise modification and surgical removal.
-These options are comparably safer and more likely to produce sustainable results.
+These options are comparably safer and more likely to produce sustainable results compared to Egrifta.

 To report provider services, use appropriate CPT* codes, Modifiers, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or diagnosis codes.